COBRE Center for Antimicrobial Resistance and Therapeutic Discovery

 Administrative Core

 The administrative core provides financial, scientific, and technologic stewardship of the Cobre Center for Antimicrobial Resistance and Therapeutic Discovery (CARTD) at The Miriam Hospital.
-Deputy director Gerard J. Nau, MD, PhD, establish overall program goals that are monitored by various committees and program staff at National Institute of General and Medical Sciences.
-Our overall mission is to foster an environment that inspires individuals to pursue laboratory science in antibiotic resistance and treatments by providing technical and mentoring support through our core facilities.
-We will pursue the following specific aims:
+Overall program goals are monitored by various committees and program staff at National Institute of General and Medical Sciences.

 1. The core will maintain an organizational structure that ensures effective communication between the supervisory, scientific, administrative and service-oriented components of the COBRE.